Ancient Murals - How Historical Wall Painting Techniques Shape Modern Design

 How Hunter-Gatherers Created the World's First Gallery Walls

 Around 40,000 BCE, humans started using cave walls as communal canvases.
 This marked the shift from portable art objects to permanent installations.
 These weren't random doodles.
-Carefully planned compositions that used natural rock contours to enhance three-dimensional illusion.
+Carefully planned compositions that used natural rock contours to enhance three-dimensional illusion—the earliest known rock art traditions anywhere on Earth.

 Altamira Cave in Spain features advanced prehistoric paintings with polychrome techniques dating to around 36,000 BCE.
 Artists layered multiple pigments and used ceiling bulges as bison shoulders, creating proto-trompe l'oeil effects millennia before the Romans formalized anything.
 The shading methods reveal artistic planning rather than spontaneous mark-making.